Search

 Welcome to Alpine

-Located approximately 15 miles from Midtown Manhattan, Alpine provides an ideal setting for professionals seeking a peaceful retreat within commuting distance of New York City.
-Major highways and nearby towns such as Tenafly, Closter, and Englewood offer convenient access to shopping, dining, and services while Alpine itself remains primarily residential.
+Located approximately 15 miles from Midtown Manhattan, Alpine is an ideal setting for professionals seeking a private retreat within commuting distance of the city.
+Direct access via the Palisades Interstate Parkway and US Route 9W makes the commute straightforward.
+Rockland Coaches provides bus service along Route 9W to the Port Authority Bus Terminal and George Washington Bridge Bus Station.
+Nearby towns including Tenafly, Closter, and Englewood offer convenient access to shopping, dining, and services — while Alpine itself remains primarily residential.

 Scenic Beauty & Outdoor Recreation

 Perched along the Hudson River Palisades, Alpine offers breathtaking river and skyline views.
-The borough borders Palisades Interstate Park, providing residents with hiking trails, picnic areas, and riverfront recreation.
-The nearby Alpine Boat Basin is a popular destination for boating, kayaking, and waterfront leisure activities.
+The borough borders Palisades Interstate Park, with hiking trails, picnic areas, and riverfront recreation throughout.
+The Alpine Boat Basin is a popular destination for boating, kayaking, and waterfront leisure.

 Community & Lifestyle

-With a population of under 2,000 residents, Alpine maintains a private, close-knit community atmosphere.
-The borough is known for its quiet streets, wooded landscapes, and strong emphasis on privacy and security.
-Residents often include executives, entrepreneurs, and individuals seeking discretion and exclusivity.
+With approximately 1,780 residents, Alpine maintains a private, close-knit atmosphere.
+The borough is known for its quiet streets, wooded landscapes, and a strong culture of discretion.
+Residents typically include executives, entrepreneurs, and families who value both exclusivity and access.

 • Prestigious Bergen County location